xrettle/WFGY/TensionUniverse/BlackHole/Q002_generalized_riemann_hypothesis.md

 Within the BlackHole S-problem collection, Q002 has three main roles.

-1. It extends Q001 from a single zeta function to **families of L-functions**, so it becomes the prototype of a **family-level spectral_tension** problem.
+1. It extends Q001 from a single zeta function to families of L-functions, so it becomes the prototype of a family-level spectral_tension problem.

 2. It supplies the family-level spectral_tension structure that downstream problems reuse, including: